PeachFlame/cPanel-fixperms/README.md

 It is safe to run, and I would run it in a heart-beat as a general 'fix my errors' fix.

-For those running multiple attached volumes on their servers, such as multiple home directories with cPanel (eg., /home, /home2, /home3, etc), [Will Ashworth](http://www.williamashworth.com) has updated the script to figure out the user's true home directory, and the script will repair permissions as needed for that user(s).
-This is a rather new change, so please let us know in the comments if you experience any weird issues.
-However, we've tested this and it does appear to be working fine (hasn't broken anything yet!).
+The script is also compatible with multiple attached volumes on their servers, such as multiple home directories with cPanel (eg., /home, /home2, /home3, etc).

 Note: This is inteded for **non-DSO** servers (Meaning, it will run just fine for: FastCGI, suPHP, etc...).
 You _can_ run this on a DSO box, but just know that things such as Wordpress uploads won't work.
 You'll have to manually set some folders to be owned by the user "nobody".

 ## Instructions
-You can read more info on my site here: http://boomshadow.net/tech/fixes/fixperms-script/

 ### Fixperms - for one single user

-To get the fixperms script, simply wget the file from GitHub and make sure it's executable:
+To get the `fixperms` script, simply wget the file from GitHub and make sure it's executable:

 ```bash
 wget https://raw.githubusercontent.com/PeachFlame/cPanel-fixperms/master/fixperms.sh